Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 Nuts and Reduced Cancer Risks

-And the study found a higher intake of tree nuts is associated with a 18% reduced risk of cancer mortality.[v]
+The study found that a higher intake of tree nuts is associated with an 18% lower risk of cancer mortality.[v]

 Nuts and Reduced Risk of Cancer Death

-Medical research found higher nut consumption is associated with better survival and disease-free survival among long-term breast cancer survivors.[viii]
+Medical research found that higher nut consumption is associated with better survival and disease-free survival among long-term breast cancer survivors.[viii]

 Nut consumption is associated with reduced risk of cancer metastasis.[x]